kvarak/dnd/docs/_Classes/warlock.md

  **Ephemeral**.
 This weapon disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

+In addition, you gain 2 additional skill points to spend on weapon groups.

 ### Assimilate
 You can absorb the arcane properties of a magic ranged weapon into your pact weapon by performing a special, eldritch ritual.